dainst/chronontology-backend/docs/rest-api-reference.md

 GET /typename/x1Xz
 ```

+### direct, version
-In **connected** mode there are two optional :queryParams
+In **connected** mode there are two optional :queryParams, which are ignored
-which are ignored in **single** mode:
+in **single** mode:

 * **direct**: When used with the value true, as in

 ```
 GET /typename/x1Xz?direct=true
 ```
-the document is fetched from the main datastore instead of the getting it from
+the document is fetched from the main datastore instead of Elasticsearch.
-Elasticsearch.

 * **version**: This parameter can be used to fetch a specific version
 of a document, as in